-Mentally ill people may also benefit from diversion programs and from representation by Travis County Mental Health Public Defenders ((512) 854-3030).
+Mentally ill people may benefit from court-ordered services and criminal prosecution diversion programs.
+Those accused of a misdemeanor may be represented by Travis County Mental Health Public Defenders ((512) 854-3030).
 The Austin office of the National Alliance for the Mentally Ill has guides in English and in Spanish on what to do when a person with a mental illness becomes involved with the criminal justice system. www.namiaustin.org.
-More information is available at www.namiTexas.org.
-Chronically mentally ill people may also receive court-ordered services.

 Similar guides are available for people with an intellectual disability who become involved with the criminal justice system.
 Surrogate decision making committees can make medical and non-medical decisions for people with intellectual disabilities who reside in an intermediate care facility.